antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 | Objects with Methods | Types and function |
 | Namespaces | Modules and Namespaces |

 It's worth noting that everything on the left-hand side is possible in F# and quite easy to accomplish.
 There are also a things on the right-hand side which are possible in C#, though they are more difficult to accomplish.
+It's also worth noting that items in the left-hand column are not "bad" for F#, either.
+Objects with methods are perfectly valid to use in F#, and can often be the best approach for F# depending on your scenario.

 ## Expressions instead of statements